Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Factorization in Polynomial Rings

 \section{Factorization in Polynomial Rings}

 The max-additive bound~(\ref{deg_add_bound}) implies uniqueness of quotients and remainders in polynomial division~\cite{MacLaneBirkhoff67,Hungerford74}.
-In fact, the division algorithm for a Euclidean domain produces unique quotients and remainders if and \emph{only if} the size function satisfies~(\ref{deg_add_bound}), in which case the Euclidean domain is either a field or a ring of univariate polynomials over a field~\cite[Proposition~II.21]{Coppel:06:Number-Theory}.
-We will show that~(\ref{deg_add_bound}) also yields unique ``degree-reducing'' solutions to polynomial LDEs, implying unique causal lifting factorization results that do \emph{not} hold over the Laurent polynomials.
+In fact, division in a Euclidean domain produces unique quotients and remainders if and \emph{only if} the size function satisfies an inequality like~(\ref{deg_add_bound})~\cite[Proposition~II.21]{Coppel:06:Number-Theory}.
+We will see that~(\ref{deg_add_bound}) also yields unique ``degree-reducing'' solutions to \emph{polynomial} LDEs, implying unique causal lifting results that do \emph{not} hold over the Laurent (noncausal) polynomials.